munHunger/soft-sync/README.md

 The managed settings can be configured by multiple software configurations. i.e. a file can be extended by another software if desired.

+Example of config can be found here (https://github.com/munHunger/soft-sync-data)

 ## Config

 Config is borken into 2 different types, `Software` and `System`